 But what does a normal, acceptable wound bed look like?

 Your client’s wound bed has to be clean, dry, and intact.
 It should be cool to the touch, and the wound should appear pink.
-This would interpret that the client’s condition is getting better and is considered as a positive outcome.
+This would interpret that the client’s condition is improving and is considered a positive outcome.

 Infection and Fever

-Another sign that your client has infection is when he or she develops a fever.
+Another sign that your client has an infection is when they develop a fever.
 Upon checking the vital signs, clients with fever will manifest an increased body temperature and a skyrocketing heart rate.

-If your client underwent knee or extremity surgery, one of the major assessments that you have to take into consideration is the circulation of sensory and motor functions which is the capillary refill.
+Suppose your client underwent knee or extremity surgery.
+In that case, one of the major assessments that you must consider is the circulation of sensory and motor functions, which is the capillary refill.
 Capillary refill is blood returning to the distal portions of the body.